Clarifai/old-docs/api-guide/task/create-get-update-delete.md

 ### Assigned Task

 A task should be assigned to a list of users.
-These users will do work, so they're also called workers.
+These users will do the work, so they're also called workers.
 A task may also be assigned to a list of users for review.

 {% tabs %}
 {% tab title="cURL" %}